 Susan Jane Lake

-The Life Summary of Susan Jane
+Brief Life History of Susan Jane

-When Susan Jane Lake was born on 4 December 1839, in Licking, Ohio, United States, her father, Redmond Lake Jr., was 25 and her mother, Martha W. Hightower, was 20.
+When Susan Jane Lake was born on 4 December 1839, in Licking, Ohio, United States, her father, Redmond Lake Jr., was 25 and her mother, Martha W Hightower, was 20.
 She married Charles Elswick Rose on 26 December 1854, in Lawrence, Ohio, United States.
 They were the parents of at least 7 sons and 6 daughters.
-She lived in Union Township, Lawrence, Ohio, United States in 1880 and Guyandotte, Cabell, West Virginia, United States in 1900.
+She lived in Union Township, Lawrence, Ohio, United States in 1880 and Guyandotte, Huntington, Cabell, West Virginia, United States in 1900.
 She died on 25 May 1921, in Huntington, Cabell, West Virginia, United States, at the age of 81, and was buried in Huntington, Cabell, West Virginia, United States.

 Photos and Memories (0)